johnyluyte/Coursera_course_time/README.md

 - Code refactoring
 - Change `1 Hour 2 Min 3 Sec` to `1:02:03`
 - Add try exception area
+- After watching a video, the remaining time did not update.
+Should automatically update or add a button.

 ## License